SeanShubin/up-to-date/beginning-software-engineering.md

 This is targeted to those who are thinking of becoming software engineers, but don’t have much experience writing code.
 I will be focusing on what you really need to know early to accelerate your rate of learning as much as possible.
-I also want to help you avoid mistakes and bad habits common in even very experienced software engineers.
+I also want to help you avoid mistakes and bad habits common in even experienced software engineers.
 The most important things to learn first are broken down into 3 categories.

 * Critical Thinking